kycdao/kycdao-ios-sdk/Sources/KycDao.docc/DAppIntegration.md

 Depending from your usecase, you have two options.

-If you already obtained the user's wallet address and know the chain they possibly minted their kycDAO NFT on, you can use ``VerificationManager/hasValidToken(verificationType:walletAddress:chainId:)``.
+If you already obtained the user's wallet address and know the chain they possibly minted their kycNFT on, you can use ``VerificationManager/hasValidToken(verificationType:walletAddress:chainId:)``.

 If the user's wallet address is unknown, you can get a connection through ``WalletConnectManager`` to their wallet and use the ``WalletConnectSession`` object to ask for their verification status.